 The Metropolitan District (the "District") is the defendant in a number of lawsuits.
 It is the opinion of the District Counsel that none of the lawsuits will have a material adverse effect on the financial position of the District.
-In addition, please see the discussion regarding the Connecticut Resources Recovery Authority, now known as the Materials Innovation and Recycling Authority (the "CRRA") under "District Functions" on page 19 herein.
+In addition, please see the discussion regarding the Connecticut Resources Recovery Authority, now known as the Materials Innovation and Recycling Authority (the "CRRA") under "District Functions" on page 18 herein.

 The Town of Glastonbury has filed a lawsuit challenging the imposition of a non-member town capital infrastructure surcharge.
 Through this surcharge the MDC recaptures the proportional cost of the infrastructure utilized to provide Glastonbury and other non-member town customers with water.
 The District believes it possessed the authority to collect the surcharge.
 In 2014 the General Assembly passed Special Act 14-21 which, among other things, expressly provided for the surcharge but limited any surcharge to the amount of a customer service charge, effective January 1, 2015.
-The District is vigorously defending its position.
-Discovery is ongoing.
-The District does not believe the financial impact of this lawsuit will be material.
 Since January 1, 2015 the District has applied a surcharge consistent with Special Act 14-21 and expects the surcharge to collect \$1.7 million in fiscal 2015, compared to \$2.0 million in fiscal 2014.
-The District believes the impact of the statutory limitation on the surcharge will not be material.